(CNN) — There are few things more liberating than travel -- although some passports offer more freedom than others.

 Movers and shakers

-It's also recently signed a visa-waiver agreement with Burkina Faso, due to come into effect later this year.
+It's also recently signed a visa-waiver agreement with Russia, due to come into effect in the coming months.

 Henley Passport Index power ranking

-4. Norway, United Kingdom, Austria, Luxembourg, Netherlands, Portugal: 177
+5. Norway, United Kingdom, Austria, Luxembourg, Netherlands, Portugal, United States: 186

 So which passports offer the least mobility?